15 Ways You Can Conserve Energy & Feel Good About It!

-- Save gas by taking off the roof rack.
-It creates resistance - meaning you have to use more fuel to get from point A to B.
+- Save gas by taking off your roof rack.
+It creates resistance, meaning you have to use more fuel to get from point A to B.

 - Drive slow.
 Reduce your speed from 80 mph to 70 mph (or for the Canadians out there, drive at 100 km/h or 110 km/h).
 It can save you 25% in fuel costs.